 - Not harnessing content distribution tools.

-There are many more.
-My point is not specific items but rather the need to find efficiencies in our work where we can.
+There are more.
+My point is not the specific actions but rather the need to find efficiencies in our work where we can.

 - Text myself blog post titles and ideas when they hit me,

-- Use Buffer and Friends+Me to schedule and distribute content on social media and,
+- Use Buffer and Later to schedule and distribute content on social media and,

 Have an open mind towards new methods of efficient content marketing.